-In fact, fat is essential for life.
-It helps you maintain energy levels, absorb vitamins and minerals, build cell membranes, and continue functioning at optimal levels.
+Fat isn’t the enemy you think it is.
+In fact, consuming dietary fat is essential.
+Fat helps us maintain energy levels, absorb certain fat-soluble vitamins and minerals, build cell membranes, and keep our bodies functioning at optimal levels.

-Some examples of food containing saturated fat:
+Some examples of food containing saturated fat are…

 - Dairy products